 There are two factors that should be present in order to have a strong foundation for a wrongful death claim.
 First, that the victim died due to the negligence of another.
 Second, the loss of that individual caused the surviving family members great pain and suffering.

 People who can file a wrongful death claim include surviving children, spouses, and the deceased’s parents.

 Code of Civil Procedure 377.60 states, “The decedent’s surviving spouse, domestic partner, children, and issue of deceased children, or, if there is no surviving issue of the decedent, the persons, including the surviving spouse or domestic partner, who would be entitled to the property of the decedent by intestate succession.“

-The collection process of assets can change if the deceased left a will.
+Those able to file a lawsuit can be extended out to other family members and dependents, depending on the situation.
+The collection process of assets can also change if the deceased left a will.
 An executor will then announce what assets will go to which person.